-4.5.1.1- IPv6 allocation to a LIR or ISP with a previous IPv4 allocation from LACNIC domain routing system, the organization must announce the allocated block with the minimum possible level of disaggregation to the one that is publishing the IP blocks.
+4.5.1.1- IPv6 allocation to a LIR or ISP with a previous IPv4 allocation from LACNIC

+LACNIC will allocate IPv6 address blocks to a LIR or ISP that has already received an IPv4 allocation from LACNIC.
+If the allocation would be announced in the Internet interdomain routing system, the organization must announce the allocated block with the minimum possible level of disaggregation to the one that is publishing the IP blocks.
 LACNIC will allocate a single /32 when received a request from a LIR or ISP with a previous IPv4 allocation.
 In case that the organization request the allocation of an address block larger than a /32, the LIR or ISP must present the documentation required in section 4.5.1.3.